Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Results and Discussion

 \section{Results and Discussion}

 Single crystals of CrSBr are synthesized using the chemical vapor transport (CVT) technique and subsequently exfoliated into few-layer flakes using the conventional scotch tape method (see Methods).
 CrSBr possesses an orthorhombic lattice with cell dimensions of $a$=3.50 ${\angstrom}$, $b$=4.76 ${\angstrom}$, and $c$=7.96 ${\angstrom}$ \cite{telford_layered_2020}, where each CrSBr layer is stacked along the $c$-axis (Fig. \ref{F1}a, b).
 Notably, CrSBr exhibits intralayer ferromagnetism along the $b$-axis, while interlayer A-type AFM coupling occurs along the $c$-axis (Fig. \ref{F1}b).
 To investigate the magnetic transitions of CrSBr, we fabricated vertical tunneling devices based on few-layer CrSBr flakes (Fig. \ref{F1}c).
 Cross-structured few-layer graphite stripes are employed to establish contact with the CrSBr tunneling layer, and the entire device is encapsulated by hexagonal boron nitride (\textit{h}-BN, see Methods).
-The intentionally narrow width of the graphite layer aims to minimize the area of the tunneling junction, thereby reducing the impact of multi-domain effects in the junction area \cite{boix-constant_multistep_2023, ye_layer-dependent_2022}.
-The number of CrSBr layers is determined through atomic force microscope measurements (Supplementary Fig. S1).
+The intentionally narrow width of the graphite layer aims to minimize the area of the tunneling junction, thereby reducing the impact of multi-domain effects in the junction area (\cite{boix-constant_multistep_2023, ye_layer-dependent_2022}; for detailed confirmation of domain size, see Supplementary Fig. S1\cite{supplemental_material}) .
+The number of CrSBr layers is determined through atomic force microscope measurements (Supplementary Fig. S2)\cite{supplemental_material}.